 The other parameters you can set in the “Settings” portion of the Builder are “Course Access Settings” and the course price.
-If you want your course to be “Closed,” this means that it can only be seen by those who have enrolled, either by paying a fee or by signing up for your course online.
+If you set your course to “Closed,” this means that it can only be seen by those who have enrolled, either by paying a fee or by signing up for your course online.

 Similar to adding Lessons, you can add various types of course material to your topics – like text, images, video links, YouTube videos, PDFs, audio files, and presentation slides to enhance your content and make it more visually appealing.